equinor/radix-cicd-canary/README.md

 ![Build Status](https://github.com/equinor/radix-cicd-canary/workflows/radix-cicd-canary-build/badge.svg)  [![SCM Compliance](https://scm-compliance-api.radix.equinor.com/repos/equinor/radix-cicd-canary/badge)](https://developer.equinor.com/governance/scm-policy/)

 # Radix CI/CD Canary

 This application is an automated end-to-end test tool to be run continuously in a [Radix](https://www.radix.equinor.com) cluster to verify that the most important functionalities are behaving as expected.
 This document is for Radix developers, or anyone interested in poking around.

 Radix CI/CD Canary is deployed to cluster through a Helm release using [Flux Operator](https://github.com/weaveworks/flux), whenever a new image is pushed to the container registry for the corresponding branch, or a change has been made to the Helm chart.
 Build and Push to container registry is done using Github actions.

 The application is implemented in [Go](https://golang.org/).
 It provides metrics to the Radix [external monitoring solution](https://github.com/equinor/radix-monitoring/tree/master/cluster-external-monitoring) via [Prometheus](https://prometheus.io/).
-It relies on being able to impersonate users (test users and groups are defined in the Helm chart), and it interacts with the [Radix API](https://github.com/equinor/radix-api/) and the [Radix GitHub Webhook](https://github.com/equinor/radix-github-webhook) in the cluster it runs.
+It relies on being able to impersonate users (test users and groups are defined in the Helm chart), and it interacts with the [Radix API Server](https://github.com/equinor/radix-operator/) in the cluster it runs.

 ![pic](diagrams/radix-cicd-canary.png)